-A fun movie based on a girl who acquires the power to time travel after a strange incident at school.
-She chooses the power to get out of awkward situations and to correct her petty bearings in the timeline.
+A girl who acquires the power to time travel after a strange incident at school chooses it to get out of awkward situations and to correct her petty bearings in the timeline.
 The story unfolds beautifully and is a complete entertainment package.
 If you like romantic comedies, then start here.

 6. The Red Turtle

 Some might find the allusive nature of this film a bit unsettling perhaps, but overall the animation is true genius.
 This mute french animated movie is simple and that's what makes it wonderful.
 One has to watch it fully to fall in love with the elegant and admirable animation.
 A man is stranded on a strange island where his escape is constantly interrupted by a gigantic red turtle.
 After the man decides to deal with it with vengeance, aberrant happenings change his life forever